-- 1. DIMENSIONS OF CULTURE: This three-course interdisciplinary sequence is entitled "Diversity, Justice and Imagination."
+- 1. DIVERSITY, JUSTICE, AND IMAGINATION: This is a three-course interdisciplinary sequence.
 Two of the three courses are six-units and include intensive instruction in university-level writing.
 This is a required sequence for all first-year students.
-All courses must be completed at UCSD and taken on a letter-grade basis only.
-(See "Dimensions of Culture" in the departmental listings.) - PUBLIC SERVICE (optional): This four-unit public service option may be used to fulfill one course in Disciplinary Breadth for any major and fulfills the upper-division writing requirement. - NATURAL SCIENCES: Three courses.
+All courses must be completed at UCSD and taken on a lettergrade basis only.
+(See "Dimensions of Culture" in the departmental listings.) - 2.
+PUBLIC SERVICE (optional): This four-unit public service option may be used to fulfill one course in Disciplinary Breadth for any major and fulfills the upper-division writing requirement. - NATURAL SCIENCES: Three courses.
 Choose one course each in biology, chemistry, and physics.
-Courses are available for science and non-science students. - COMPUTATIONAL SKILLS: Choose two courses in mathematics or one course in mathematics or statistics and one in computing or logic. - HUMANITIES AND CULTURE: Two courses.
+Courses are available for science and non-science students. - 4.
+COMPUTATIONAL SKILLS: Choose two courses in mathematics or one course in mathematics or statistics and one in computing or logic.
+Courses are available for majors and nonmajors. - HUMANITIES AND CULTURE: Two courses.
 Choose one course each from ethnic studies and Third World studies. - 6.
 DISCIPLINARY BREADTH: Four courses.
 Students choose four courses (three for students graduating with a B.S. degree in engineering) from a variety of disciplinary breadth areas: humanities/foreign language; social sciences; natural sciences; math/engineering.
 Courses used to satisfy the disciplinary breadth requirement come from fields outside the major field of study.
 Two of these courses must be upper-division.
 At least one upper-division course must include significant writing.